 Cancer Prevention Fellow

-Current and past BRP mentors include Bradford Hesse.
+Current and/or past BRP mentors include Bradford Hesse.

 - Health communication

 - Dissemination of cancer science and cancer in the media

 - Krakow M, Yale RN, Perez Torres D, Christy K, Jensen JD.
 Death Narratives and Cervical Cancer: Impact of Character Death on Narrative Processing and HPV Vaccination.
 Health Psychol 2017 Jul 27.

 - Krakow M, Beavis A, Cosides O, Rositch AF.
 Characteristics of Adolescents Lacking Provider-Recommended Human Papillomavirus Vaccination.
 J Adolesc Health 2017 May; 60(5):619-622.

 - Jensen JD, Yale RN, Krakow M, John KK, King AJ.
 Theorizing Foreshadowed Death Narratives: Examining the Impact of Character Death on Narrative Processing and Skin Self-Exam Intentions..
 J Health Commun 2017 Jan; 22(1):84-93.

 - Jensen JD, Holton AE, Krakow M, Weaver J, Donovan E, Tavtigian S. Colorectal cancer prevention and intentions to use low-dose aspirin: A survey of 1000 U.S. adults aged 40-65.
 Cancer Epidemiol 2016 Apr; 41:99-105.